Genre = Contemporary Romance, Romantic Comedy, Over 30 Romance

 Max met Reston’s gaze and fought the urge to walk over to him.
-“What do you mean little dude?”
+“Who are you calling little?”

 “Compared to the men Taylor is used to—yeah boy, you’re little.
 Want to come out to the gym floor and meet some of Taylor’s former guys?
-There’s a bunch of them in here right now, though I think I was the last one of our kind that she dated.”
+There’s a bunch of them in here right now, though I think I was the last jock she dated.”

-Taylor glared, hating she was the bone they were fighting over.
-“Reston, that’s enough of your teasing.
+Taylor glared at both of them.
+She hated being the bone they were fighting over.
+“Reston, that’s enough.
 Leave Max alone.
 He’s not interested in my dating past.
 Lay off or I’ll cancel your membership.”

 “I am so not like this guy,” Max said firmly.

 Taylor chuckled.
-“Yes, Maximillian—you are.
+“Yes, Maximillian—you are exactly like him.
 You’re just a different generation.”

-“Ah, hell—we’re both being dismissed, boy.
+Reston turned to grin at Max.
+“Ah, hell, boy.
+We’re both being dismissed.
 That’s not a good sign.
 You might want to cut your losses and find another filly.”

-Max glared when the man flashed a wide smile and tipped his Stetson to him before he walked off.
+Max glared when the man tipped his Stetson to him before he walked off.

-Max waited until he thought the cowboy hopeful guy was completely out of earshot before continuing his argument.
-“Now that we’re alone again… I want to go back to the jock question.
+Max waited until he thought the cowboy guy was completely out of earshot before continuing his argument.
+“Now that we’re alone again, I want to go back to the jock question.
 No, let’s be more specific.
 What was your problem with Mr. Wish-I-Was-A-Real-Cowboy when you dated him?”

 “Time for you to leave too, Max.
 I have work to finish before a meeting,” she said.